estebangadea/kmc/README.md

 #set your pre-exponential factor (Smalley *et. al.* 1995)
 variable pexp equal 6e-7

-#set your electric potential in volts
+#set your electric potential in correct units
 variable pot equal 0.1

 #how often will the kMC steps be applied